DataRecce/recce-documentation/docs/docs/recce-cloud/setup-gh-actions.md

       2. Upload dbt artifacts to Recce Cloud

 Upload the base dbt artifact to Recce Cloud by `recce cloud upload-artifacts`.
-You and other developers on your team can then download by `recce cloud download-base-artifacts` without preparing base artifacts every time.
+You and other developers on your team can then download by `recce cloud download-base-artifacts` without building base artifacts every time.

 !!! note